Shared Governance in Nursing: 5 Best Practices for Facilities

 4. Act on Recommendations in a Timely Manner

 Keeping your nurses engaged also involves ensuring that their efforts aren’t going to waste.
-The goal of forming a council is to influence management-level change.
+The goal of forming a council is to influence management-level changes.
 Beyond simply attending council meetings, it’s important to act swiftly on any recommendations given to you by the council.
 To reap the full benefits of shared governance in nursing, stay on top of actions discussed during meetings by:

 • Actively tracking and logging all recommendations discussed by the council.